 offset stars

-background field, identified with a reference star in the field
+background fields, identified with a reference star in the field

 Each of these associations must be given a unique ID within the star list.
 The rotation angle for the guider camera can be specified and is assumed to be 0 if not specified.